AmarTabakovic/conway-python/README.md

 $ python3 conway.py --file_name [file_name]
 ```

 The text file must contain the x and y coordinates of a cell separated by a comma, with each cell being on a new line.
-Each coordinate must be between 0 and 99 (otherwise an `IndexError` exception will be thrown).
+Each coordinate must be between 0 and 99.
 This repository contains examples in the `examples` directory.

 Example: